Summer 2026

 To get full participation points:

-1. Attend every class session.
+- Attend every class session.
 This is a short course and there are no excused absences outside of medical exemptions with a doctor’s note, modification from the Student Access Office, or a religious holiday.

-2. Don’t be late.
+- Don’t be late.
 Don’t leave early.

-3. Do the readings.
+- Do the readings.
 Come to class prepared to discuss the readings.
 If it’s obvious that you didn’t do the readings, or made little effort to engage with or try to understand them, you will lose participation points.

-4. Maintain the lab.
+- Maintain the lab.
 We are all responsible for maintaining the maker lab, closet, and our materials.
 Help us set up, help keep things clean and organized, help us put things away.

-5. Be bold.
+- Be bold.
 This is a class about creativity and “making”.
 We want you to take risks, to try new things.
 This is not an easy thing!

-6. Be kind and respectful.
+- Be kind and respectful.
 We love a spirited debate, strong opinions, and learning new things from each other.
 But those practices only work if we offer our respect to the other participants and assume they are operating in good faith, too.

-7. Keep an open mind.
-Disagree with the instructors and other students after fully attempting, engaging, and considering the materials and context.
+- Keep an open mind.
+Disagree with the instructors and other students

-8. Communicate.
+Try first, argue later. - Communicate.
 Read your emails.
 Post on Discord.
 Talk to your partners.
 Let the instructors know if there’s a problem or question.
 Tell us how to make things better.

 Artist’s Journal

 Everyone will keep an artist’s journal during this course (and after, we hope).
 The Journal is a place for you to record thoughts, plan designs, sketch ideas, and reflect.
-There will be some “assigned” journal entries (see below), but mostly it is meant for your own benefit.
+There will be some “assigned” journal entries (see above and below), but mostly it is meant for your own benefit.
 Journaling might not be for you… but for the purpose of this course, try it out with an open mind.

 To “grade” your journal, you will upload photos of key pages to your online portfolio and post a brief (300-500 word) reflection about how you used it, and what you thought of the journal.